Johnson Victrola Museum in Dover, Delaware — echoes of the past

-We stepped through the red double doors and into the sounds of Enrico Caruso.
+We stepped through the red double doors and into the sounds of an earlier era.

 This post contains affiliate links.
 For more information, click here.